singhrakeshgkp/spring/springboot-graphql-docker/README.md

 What is docker?\
 (for more details click  [here](https://docs.docker.com/get-started/overview/))\

-#### Docker file description
-   - FROM openjdk:11
-     - base image which will contain jdk and OS
-   - EXPOSE 8181
-     - Port exposed to outside container

-   - ADD target/*.jar app.jar
-     - will take jar file from given path and add that to docker image and file name will be app.jar
-  - ENTRYPOINT ["java","-jar","/app.jar"]
-    - Entry point for the application

 ### Setup Frist Spring Boot Docker Project
 1. Create Spring boot application.
 2. Add Dockerfile in the root directory.
 Specify the required properties in docker file(for more details about dockerfile click  [here](https://docs.docker.com/engine/reference/builder/